 Improving Income Assistance

-The federal on-reserve Income Assistance program has remained unchanged for almost 50 years, but does not do enough to help First Nation individuals and communities achieve their full potential.
+The federal on-reserve Income Assistance program has remained unchanged for almost 50 years.

 In Economic Action Plan 2012, the Government of Canada committed to helping young First Nations members to achieve their full potential through training and improved incentives for labour market participation.

-Through Economic Action Plan 2013, the Government will work with willing First Nations to improve the on-reserve Income Assistance Program to help ensure First Nation youth between the ages of 18 and 24 can access the skills and training they need to secure employment.
+Through Economic Action Plan 2013, the Government is working with willing First Nations to improve the on-reserve Income Assistance program to help ensure on-reserve First Nation youth between the ages of 18 and 24 can access the skills and job-training they need to secure employment.

-For those First Nations taking advantage of this approach, participation will be mandatory for youth who are 18-24 and who will be job-ready with a year or less of skills and pre-employment training activities needed to successfully apply for available jobs.
+For those First Nations taking advantage of this approach, participation is mandatory for youth who are 18 to 24.
+Youth will receive up to a year of skills and pre-employment training activities needed to successfully apply for available jobs.

-Under this approach, case-workers will work with clients to help identify any barriers to employment and to develop a personalized plan to address those barriers.
-There will be incentives and disincentives, modelled after social assistance programs in their province of residence, to ensure that the client follows their personal case plan.
-There will also be skills training funding specifically targeted to on-reserve income assistance recipients.
+Under this approach, case-workers are working with clients to help identify barriers to employment and to develop a personalized plan to address those barriers.
+There are incentives and disincentives, modelled after social assistance programs in their province of residence, to ensure that the client follows their personal case plan.
+In addition, there is funding for skills training specifically targeted to on-reserve income assistance clients.

-To support First Nations in their move to this new approach, Aboriginal Affairs and Northern Development Canada (AANDC) will be providing $132 million over four years to support Enhanced Service Delivery to First Nations that will focus on identifying clients' individual employment readiness and overcoming current barriers to employability
+Aboriginal Affairs and Northern Development Canada (AANDC) will be providing $132 million over four years for Enhanced Service Delivery to support Enhanced Service Delivery to First Nations in identifying individuals' employment readiness and overcoming current barriers to employability.